Nonbacktracking spectral clustering of nonuniform hypergraphs: Nonbacktracking Operators and Belief Propagation

 \begin{claim} Let $\HG$ be sampled from a sparse Bernoulli stochastic blockmodel $\eta$ in which $\ck{k}{s} = \ck{k}{t}$ for all $s, t \in \alphabet$ and $k \in \Kset$.
 Then, with high probability as $n\rightarrow \infty$: \begin{itemize} \item The point $\bar{\vmess}$ with coordinates $\barmess{i}{R}{s} = q^{(s)}$ for all $i \in \nodes$, $R \in \tuples(i)$, and $s \in \alphabet$ is approximately a fixed point of $\mF$, in the sense that $\mF(\bar{\vmess}) \doteq \bar{\vmess}$. \item The Jacobian of $\mF$ at $\bar{\vmess}$, restricted to a space of appropriately normalized perturbations, has entries of order $O(n^{-1})$ except in a block corresponding to the set of realized edges.
 The restriction of the Jacobian to this block is $\bJ + O(n^{-1})$, where

 \end{itemize} \end{claim}

-\Cref{thm:BP} tells us that the uninformative point $\bar{\vmu}$ is approximately a fixed point of the belief-propagation update $\mF$.
-In turn, the stability of this fixed point is governed by the Jacobian matrix, which is dominated by a block which can be approximated by $\bJ$.
-Because $\bJ$ approximates the BP dynamics in a neighborhood of $\bar{\vmu}$, and because the BP dynamics by design attempt to find community structure, we expect that the leading eigenvectors of $\bJ$ carry information about community structure in the hypergraph $\HG$.
+\Cref{thm:BP} states that the uninformative point $\bar{\vmu}$ is approximately a fixed point of the belief-propagation update $\mF$.
+The stability of this fixed point is governed by the Jacobian matrix, which is dominated by a block which can be approximated by $\bJ$.
+Because $\bJ$ approximates the BP dynamics in a neighborhood of $\bar{\vmu}$, and because the BP dynamics by design attempt to find community structure, we expect that the eigenvectors of $\bJ$ with large real eigenvalues to carry information about community structure in the hypergraph $\HG$.

 In general, $\bJ \in \maps{\alphabet \times \pointed{\edges}}{} \simeq \R^{\ell\pointed{m}\times \ell\pointed{m}}$ can be very large, and computing its eigenpairs can be costly.
 We therefore ask whether it is possible to compute on a smaller matrix.
-In the case of a $k$-uniform hypergraph, the leading eigenvalues of $\bJ = \mG_k \otimes \bB_k$ are of the form $\gamma \beta$, where $\gamma$ is an eigenvalue of $\mG_k$ and $\beta$ an eigenvalue of $\bB_k$.
+In the case of a $k$-uniform hypergraph, the relevant eigenvalues of $\bJ = \mG_k \otimes \bB_k$ are of the form $\gamma \beta$, where $\gamma$ is an eigenvalue of $\mG_k$ and $\beta$ an eigenvalue of $\bB_k$.
 This allows~\citet{angeliniSpectralDetectionSparse2015} to compute only on $\bB_k$, or indeed on the smaller $\bB_k'$.
 In nonuniform hypergraphs, however, such a simple reduction is not available.
 We therefore offer a partial generalization in \Cref{thm:reduced-jacobian} that enables us to compute on a smaller matrix on nonuniform hypergraphs.